History of freedom struggle confined to one family till Modi became PM: Shah | Politics

 ''India's freedom struggle was confined to one family, but prime minister Modi put an end to it by immortalising Patel with the Statue of Unity,'' Shah said.

-He said Modi has revived the symbols of Hinduism, reconstructed centres of the Hindu faith like the Kashi-Vishwanath and Somnath temples and retrieved stolen iconic statues from across the world.
+He said Modi has revived the symbols of Hinduism, reconstructed centres of the Hindu faith like the Kashi-Vishwanath and Somnath temples and retrieved idols from across the world, which were stolen from India during the period of slavery.

 The Union minister highlighted the reconstruction projects undertaken in Kedarnath and Badrinath under Modi's guidance to further substantiate his point.